HL7/fhir-shorthand/input/pagecontent/sushi.md

 ```
 🍎  $ ./_genonce.sh
 ```
-This will run the HL7 IG Publisher, which will take several minutes to complete.
+This will run the HL7 IG Publisher, which may take several minutes to complete.
 After the publisher is finished, open the file **/build/output/index.html** in a browser to see the resulting IG.

 > **Note:** `_genonce` embeds the command `JAVA -jar input-cache/org.hl7.fhir.publisher.jar -ig ig.ini`.
-If the publisher jar or `ig.ini` file are different locations, the command can be adjusted accordingly.
+If the publisher jar or `ig.ini` file are in different locations, the command can be adjusted accordingly.

-### New!
-IG Publisher Integration (Autobuild Configuration)
+### IG Publisher Integration (Autobuild Configuration)

 The IG Publisher version 1.0.75 and higher includes native support for FSH and SUSHI.
 The IG Publisher launches SUSHI and runs it if it detects a folder named **/fsh**.
 Not having to run SUSHI separately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.

 [Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service that can be triggered when you commit IG source code to any GitHub repository.
 Autobuild starts the IG Publisher and publishes your IG to http://build.fhir.org.
-Because SUSHI is now included in the IG Publisher, when you check in your FSH files to a GitHub repository configured to autobuild, everything will run automatically to produce your IG.
+Because SUSHI is now included in the IG Publisher, when you check your FSH files into a GitHub repository configured to autobuild, everything will run automatically to produce your IG.

 To take advantage of autobuild with SUSHI support, the entire FSH tank must be put into a subdirectory named **fsh**: